jtwotimes/PokeApiNet/README.md

 Refer to the PokeAPI documention to see which resources include a `Name` property.

 ## Caching
-Every resource response is automatically cached in memory, making all subsequent requests for the same resource pull cached data.
+Every resource and page response is automatically cached in memory, making all subsequent requests for the same resource or page pull cached data.
 Example:
 ```cs
 // this will fetch the data from the API
 Pokemon mew = await pokeClient.GetResourceAsync<Pokemon>(151);